azzenn4/sys-novast/CODE_OF_CONDUCT.md

 3. Transparency and Accountability

-    System Documentation: Maintain clear and accessible documentation of the AI models (e.g., RoBERTa, ParlerTTS, Unidirectional LSTM, LLAMA 3.2), their roles, and how they interact in a unified pipeline.
+    System Documentation: Maintain clear and accessible documentation of the AI models (e.g., BERT, ParlerTTS, Unidirectional LSTM, LLAMA 3.2), their roles, and how they interact in a unified pipeline.
 Include details about the trade-offs made during optimization.

     Performance Accountability: Ensure the system performs reliably across all supported roles, with a focus on accurate and contextually appropriate outputs.
 Regularly test and validate the system's performance in real-world applications.